qutip/qutip/doc/guide/dynamics/dynamics-time.rst

    , 'modf', 'pow', 'radians', 'sin', 'sinh', 'sqrt', 'tan', 'tanh', 'trunc']

 Finally option #3, expressing the Hamiltonian as a Python function, is the original method for time-dependence in QuTiP 1.x.
 However, this method is somewhat less efficient then the previously mentioned methods, and does not allow for time-dependent collapse operators.

+A collection of examples demonstrating the simulation of time-dependent problems can be found here: :ref:`extd`

+.. _time-function:

 Function Based Time-Dependence
 ==============================